BenLauwens/ThinkJulia.jl/docs/src/chap19.md

 Now I want to go back for some of the good bits that got left behind.
 Julia provides a number of features that are not really necessary—you can write good code without them—but with them you can sometimes write code that’s more concise, readable or efficient, and sometimes all three.

-This chapter is a synthesis of the corresponding parts in the offical Julia documentation: <https://docs.julialang.org/en/stable/>
+Credit: this chapter is a synthesis of the corresponding parts in the offical Julia documentation: <https://docs.julialang.org/en/stable/>

 ## Keyword arguments